imadhsissou/imadhsissou.github.io/_posts/2016-05-19-mcsc16-writeup.md

 imad@user:~$
 ```

-Ops! we found nothing ! we need to investigate more !
+Ops! nothing here ! we need to investigate more !

-The first thing to do, is to find out what type of operating system we are dealing with, we're going to do this using `strings` and `grep`, let's try with windows :
+The first thing to do, is to find out what type of operating system we are dealing with, we're going to do this using <code>strings</code> and <code>grep</code>, let's try with windows :

 ```sh
 imad@user:~$ strings my\ memory\ was | grep "windows"